vaginessa/foco.lite/README.md

 # foco

 Minimalist text editor for writing without distractions for Android.
-This application can be considered as a professional writing application without distractions and fuss, since it has many useful features, or also as a simple notes application, because it is easy to use and tiny.
+This application can be considered a professional writing application without distractions and fuss since it has many useful features, or also as a simple notes application because it is easy to use and tiny.

 <p align="center">
   <img src="dev/icon.png?raw=true" width="250" alt="App Icon"/>